JoshCheek/CU/biolabs/how_do_we_know_any_of_this_shit.md

   Or, hold the electron in place, and back away from it.
 Initially it's -1, at some point the distance is sufficient to be 0, is the transition instant, or does it drop off?
   At the very least, it could simulate a gradient if taken as an average over time.
 * Chemical bonding
+  * Why do chemicals bond?
   * Covalent - Sharing an electron in the valence shell
   * Ionic - lending/borrowing an electron in the valence shell, which leaves the atom charged, and then being held together by the resulting charge
   * Hydrogen - ??
   * Van der Waal - uneven distribution of electron orbit leaves a side of the atom more negative and another side more positive, these slightly negative and positive sides, then attract
 * The number of electrons in the valence shell (2, 8, 8, ...)
 I think this is determined by 3-dimensional harmony, which I don't fully get, but I do understand harmony of a string, and can conceptually extrapolate that, even though I can't do the math to arrive at the answers.
+* Why is it difficult to change the number of protons in the nucleus?
+* Why do the particles in the nucleus stick together?
+If protons are all positive, shouldn't they repel each other, disbursing the nucleus?
 * Nuclear fission / fusion
+* Why do certain elements have the properties they do?
+Colour, heat transfer, malleability, strength, etc (what are the properties they can have, is there a finite set? how do we know its finite?)

 ### Biology